-Changing your diet after a cardiac event is an important part of your rehabilitation, and can help reduce the risk of another cardiac event/heart disease.
-You may see a dietician at the post-discharge talk but the main points are below.
+Changing your diet after a heart attack is an important part of your rehabilitation, and can help reduce the risk of another heart attack.
+You will see a dietician at the post-discharge talk but the main points are below.